juanchopanza/ConferenceOrganizer/README.md

 ### Conference Sessions

-#### Models
+#### Models and design considerations

 Conference `Session` type with following attributes:

-1. name
+1. name (string, required)
-1. highlights
+1. highlights (repeated string)
-1. speakers
+1. speakers (repeated Speaker key)
-1. duration
+1. duration (time property)
-1. typeOfSession
+1. typeOfSession (string, restricted to SessionType enumeration in SessionForm)
-1. date
+1. date (date property)
-1. startTime
+1. startTime (time property)

+Conference `SessionType` enumeration.
+This provides a means to limit the types of session to a pre-defined set.
+Note: an obvious improvement would be to allow for this set to be defined per-conference by the conference organizer.
+This could be implemented in a future iteration.

 Confernce session `Speaker` with following attributes:

-1. name
+1. name (string, required)

 There are associated `Form` and `Forms` types for `Sesssion` and `Speaker`.

+A session is bound to a single conference.
+This is not represented in the model itself, but enforced in the `SessionForm`, which requires a web-safe key for a conference.

 #### API end-points